Measuring Name Concentrations through Deep Learning: Introduction

-In this paper, we suggest a new deep learning (DL) approach for the quantification of undiversified idiosyncratic risk.
-Our neural network (NN) approach is tailored for the small and highly concentrated portfolios and allows to measure concentration risk both on an actuarial basis and on a mark-to-market (MtM) basis.
+In this paper, we propose a new deep learning (DL) approach for quantifying undiversified idiosyncratic risk.
+Our neural network (NN) approach is tailored for the small and highly concentrated portfolios and allows to measure concentration risk both on both an actuarial basis and a mark-to-market (MtM) basis.
 More specifically, we train a feed-forward NN to learn the difference between the Value-at-Risk (VaR) of the true portfolio loss distribution and the VaR of the asymptotic loss distribution when all idiosyncratic risk is diversified away.
-While the latter can be calculated analytically within the single-factor conditional independence framework underpinning various industry models of portfolio credit risk, the VaR of the true loss distribution relies on Monte Carlo (MC) simulations.
+While the latter can be calculated analytically within the single-factor conditional independence framework underlying various industry models of portfolio credit risk, the VaR of the true loss distribution relies on Monte Carlo (MC) simulations.
 To speed up the computations, we apply Importance Sampling (IS).
-Thus, as a further contribution, we explicitly formulate algorithms for the calculation of portfolio VaR based on MC simulation with IS in two popular industry models, the actuarial CreditRisk$^{+}$ model and the ratings-based CreditMetrics model.
-The portfolios used for the training process are simulated based on suitable parametric distributions for the various input variables.
+Thus, as a further contribution, we explicitly formulate algorithms for calculating portfolio VaR based on MC simulation with IS in two popular industry models, the actuarial CreditRisk$^{+}$ model and the rating-based CreditMetrics model.
+The portfolios used in the training process are simulated based on appropriate parametric distributions for the various input variables.